 In 2023 paths will be cut through the long grass giving walkers the opportunity to see and enjoy the plants and wildlife up close.
 Some of our fundraising activities will aim to install benches around the site to provide somewhere to sit and watch the wildlife or admire the views over to the hills of the Peak District.

 Stopping mowing also allows trees and shrubs to regenerate.
 This area close to the running track is already creating new areas of scrub and young woodland.
 As a general rule habitat that looks untidy to the human eye is good for nature!

 Areas of existing woodland provide wildlife bridges or corridors to other green spaces such as those behind Fallibroome Academy and over towards Macclesfield Rugby Club.

 Sometimes all we need to do is stop mowing and nature will return but there are many other things we can do to give nature a helping hand.
-In 2022 we plan to create a community orchard which will increase the variety of species here and provide more nectar for pollinators and food for birds.
+In 2023 we will continue to increase the variety of species here and provide more nectar for pollinators and food for birds.